-Part C: Building Simple Sentences.
-Write sentences using the information and details you listed.

-Part D: Building Compound Sentences.
-Use the words and, but, or, or so to combine your sentences.
+Part D : Building Compound Sentences .
+Use the words and , but , or , or so to combine your sentences.

+1.

+2.

 Part E: Building Complex Sentences.
-Use the words because, when, while or if to extend ideas.
+Use the words because , when , while or if to extend ideas.

+1.

+2.

+Part F: Building Questions.
+Write a question for each answer.

+1. Who?

-- 1. Who \\\\\?
-The moon creatures captured the moon expedition team. - 2.
-What \\\\\?
+The moon creatures captured the moon expedition team.

+2. What?
+The moon creatures are holding spears.

 The moon creatures are holding spears.